Close

 Add butter to a saucepan and stir in some flour.
 Let it sit for a few minutes and add milk to this mix.
 Whisk it well and add salt, cayenne pepper and keep whisking.
 Bring this sauce to a low flame and stir occasionally.
 Lower the flame and stir up the cheddar cheese, bringing it to a nice melt.

 Take a greased casserole dish and layer up half the potatoes on top with half of the cheese sauce layered over that.
 Repeat this step again and pour the remaining potatoes and cheese sauce on top of that.
-Add cheese for a little garnish and use paprika for seasoning.
+Add cheese for a little garnish, and use paprika for seasoning.
 Bake for 1 hour in the oven at 350 degrees Fahrenheit and serve hot.

 Time Required

-15 mins to prep ingredients and 1 hour of cooking time.
+15 minutes to prep ingredients and 1 hour of cooking time.

 6. Crispy Potato Wedges